yanlynnnnn/tp/docs/UserGuide.md

 Example:

 Let's say you just finished an appointment with a client.
-After finding the appointment in GrAB3 with `listapt` or `findapt`, you can follow these instructions to mark that appointment as done.
+After finding the appointment in Homerce with `listapt` or `findapt`, you can follow these instructions to mark that appointment as done.

 | Appointment | |